-- A pre-appointment assessment, including assessment of the individual's knowledge, technical capability, professional experience and qualifications, and receipt of satisfactory employment and regulatory references, conducting DBS and credit checks; - An appropriate induction programme; - A job description, setting out the significant requirements of their role.
-Where the individual concerned holds a Senior Manager Function role as defined by PRA, there is a scope of responsibilities (SOR) document detailing the regulatory requirements for that regulated role; - If the role is a prescribed function as laid down by the Senior Managers and Certification regime, then that role and the individual will be noted as holding a prescribed function; - An annual assessment of the fitness and propriety of all Senior Manager Function role holders will be undertaken, with confirmation requested by signature confirming the individual's understanding of their core governance responsibilities, their fitness and propriety requirements, and an understanding of their ongoing compliance; - An annual review of performance against objectives and assessment of behaviour against regulatory conduct standards; and - A review of their fitness and propriety, whenever they are impacted by a significant business change or there is a significant change in their responsibilities.
+- A pre-appointment assessment, including assessment of the individual's knowledge, technical capability, professional experience and qualifications, and receipt of satisfactory employment and regulatory references, conducting DBS and credit checks: - An appropriate induction programme;

+- A job description, setting out the significant requirements of their role.
+Where the individual concerned holds a Senior Manager Function role as defined by PRA, there is a scope of responsibilities (SOR) document detailing the regulatory requirements for that regulated role; - If the role is a prescribed function as laid down by the Senior Managers and Certification Regime, then that role and the individual will be noted as holding a prescribed function; - An annual assessment of the fitness and propriety of all Senior Manager Function role holders will be undertaken, with confirmation requested by signature confirming the individual's understanding of their core governance responsibilities, their fitness and propriety requirements, and an understanding of their ongoing compliance; - An annual review of performance against objectives and assessment of behaviour against regulatory conduct rules; - A review of their fitness and propriety, whenever they are impacted by a significant business change or there is a significant change in their responsibilities; and - An annual review of the Directors' Declarations of Interest, with a record kept of any additional conflicts that arise.